-The Master in Technology and Public Policy adopts a versatile perspective and offers an interdisciplinary approach in exploring the key drivers of technological change, its consequences for the economy and society and its links with public policy production.
-The Master aims to provide the expertise and competences needed to understand technological innovation and the challenges it poses, and to train agents who can steer and govern this innovation through public policy.
+The Master aims to provide the expertise needed to understand technological innovation, the challenges and opportunities it poses, and to train agents who can steer and govern this innovation through public policy.

 Learn by doing, through case studies, workshops, active visits to research centres, group works and policy laboratories.